unit 20-p1

 Ofcom mandates television broadcasters to ensure advertising is easily identifiable and distinct from editorial content, adhering to relevant laws, policies, and regulations, including the AVMS Directive and BCAP Code.

-when advertising they will have to take into account the advertising standards authority, The Advertising Standards Authority (ASA) is the UK's self-regulatory body for the advertising industry, funded by a levy on the sector.
+When advertising, they will have to take into account the advertising standards authority, Advertising Standards Authority (ASA) is the UK's self-regulatory body for the advertising industry, funded by a levy on the sector.
 It supervises the content of ads, promotions, and direct marketing, investigating complaints and ensuring they meet its standards.
 The ASA mandates documentary evidence for claims and avoids misleading marketing communications.

 The Committee of Advertising Practice (CAP) is a self-regulatory body responsible for creating, revising, and enforcing the Code for marketing communications.
-Members of CAP include advertising, sales promotion, direct marketing, and media businesses, ensuring legal, decent, honest, and truthful marketing communications, meaning that before being shown to the world they have to watch and check that it meets their standard for being shown on tv.
+Members of CAP include advertising, sales promotion, direct marketing, and media businesses, ensuring legal, decent, honest, and truthful marketing communications, meaning that before being shown to the world, they have to watch and check that it meets their standards for being shown on TV.

 Ofcom - not cause offence and Code on the Scheduling of Television Advertising (ofcom.org.uk)